eyee19/CPSC-392-Assignment-1/README.md

 # CPSC 392 Assignment 1

 - Find a dataset to do exploratory data analysis on using Python and Pandas (or matplotlib)
+- Is not a completed assignment, not all code works fully